 - 12:00 PM: Return to Maʻalaea Harbor

-Book the Molokini and Turtle Town Morning Tour
+How to Visit Molokini and Turtle Town

 Snorkeling Molokini and Turtle Town in one trip is Maui at its best, with calm morning waters, vibrant reefs, and the chance to see wildlife in its natural paradise.
 From the glass-clear visibility inside Molokini to the friendly honu gliding along Turtle Townâs lava reefs, every stop offers a different kind of magic.